UTBM-AGH-courses/agh-cuda-labs/histogram/README.md

 At the end, we compare both histograms, the process time and the performances.

+You can directly run the program on the *lhcbgpu2* machine : `/home/valrev_cuda/labs/histogram/histogram.o -dSize=1024`
 ## Memory movements

 1) In order to acheive computation of the two histograms, we need three arrays hosted on the **HOST** :